svaksha/Julia.jl/Graphics.md

 + [SFML.jl](https://github.com/zyedidia/SFML.jl) :: A binding of the Game and Multimedia Library SFML.
 + [SpaceShooter.jl](https://github.com/zyedidia/SpaceShooter.jl) :: This is a small space shooter game made in Julia with SFML.jl

-##### Resources
-+ [julia-opengl-demos](https://github.com/ssfrr/julia-opengl-demos) :: A holding place for demos and tutorials as @ssfrr learns OpenGL in Julia, using GLFW.jl and OpenGL.jl.
-+ [Videre](https://github.com/Gnimuc/Videre) :: OpenGL examples written in Julia.

 ----

 # INFOGRAPHICS